 As usage patterns change and infrastructure is added, new projects are launched, or as business strategy pivots, Reserved Instances can become misaligned.
-This can result in unnecessary on-demand usage and cost, combined with wasted RIs—making Modifications a critical tool in any cloud strategy.
-Thankfully, Amazon allows a free and unlimited number of modifications to the instance size, provided the instance remains within the same family, and to the availability zone, provided the instance stays within the region, of your Reserved Instances (changes are also permitted between VPC and Classic—full documentation is available through AWS).
-Routine modifications will pave the way to cost savings and a more efficient cloud ; lets see exactly what savings is being left on the table.
+This can result in unnecessary on-demand usage and cost, combined with wasted RIs (making Modifications a critical tool in any cloud strategy).
+Thankfully, Amazon allows a free and unlimited number of modifications to the instance size, provided the instance remains within the same family, and to the availability zone, provided the instance stays within the region, of your Reserved Instances (changes are also permitted between VPC and Classic and full documentation is available through AWS).
+Routine modifications will pave the way to cost savings and a more efficient cloud.
+Let;s see exactly what savings are being left on the table.

 What are these on-demand m3.xlarge hours in us-west-2a costing us?
 And what is our savings opportunity?

 We’ll need to create an Analytics report in Cloudability with a few specific filters, Dimensions and Metrics - start with the same date range as the RI Planner query, and add a filter for the matching instance type and availability zone.
 In our example, this is ‘instance type_equals_m3.xlarge’ and ‘availability zone_contains_us-west-2’ as well as ‘compute usage type_not equals_node usage’ in order to surface only the relevant instances.